JoelBosch90/product-in-perspective/README.md

 To rebuild the images:
 `docker-compose build`

+To run a development environment instead, add the `-f docker-compose.dev.yml` flag to any of these commands to use the development Docker Compose configuration instead.

 ## Set up your local environment variable.
 The server side of this service will require a few variables that likely depend